 No shares of our common stock are subject to redemption or have preemptive rights to purchase additional shares of our common stock or any of our other securities.

 Fully Paid and Non-assessable

-All of our outstanding shares of common stock are fully paid and non-assessable.
+All of our outstanding shares of common stock are, and the shares of common stock to be issued in this offering, will be fully paid and non-assessable.

 Preferred Stock